 Everyone wants to have a freestanding bath in their bathroom, but they may not necessarily have the space to install one.

 There are a number of options for this style of bath in your bathroom.
 Your local plumbing showroom may be able to show other products available.
-I took this picture of a back to wall bath installed at the Reece Coopers Plains Showroom.

 Here are some back to wall baths I have found online that are available to purchase.